Background pattern

 If you wear contact lenses:

-Other medicines and Maxidex eye drops:
+Other medicines and Maxidex

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medicine.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines.

-Inform your doctor if you are using ritonavir or cobicistat, as it may cause an increase in the amount of dexamethasone in the blood.
+Tell your doctor if you are using ritonavir or cobicistat, as they may cause an increase in the amount of dexamethasone in the blood.

-Pregnancy, breastfeeding, and fertility:
+Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medicine.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

 If you are breastfeeding, you should decide whether to stop breastfeeding or stop treatment with this medicine, taking into account the benefit of breastfeeding for the child and the benefit of treatment for the mother.

-Driving and operating machinery:
+Driving and using machines

-Maxidex contains benzalkonium chloride and phosphates:
+Maxidex contains benzalkonium chloride and phosphates

 This medicine contains 0.5 mg of benzalkonium chloride in each 5 ml bottle, equivalent to 0.1 mg/ml.

 Benzalkonium chloride can be absorbed by soft contact lenses, altering their color.
-Remove your contact lenses before using this medicine and wait 15 minutes before putting them back.
+Remove contact lenses before using this medicine and wait 15 minutes before putting them back.

 This medicine contains 6.5 mg of phosphates in each 5 ml bottle, equivalent to 1.3 mg/ml.

-3. How to use Maxidex eye drops
+3. How to use Maxidex

-Follow exactly the administration instructions of this medication as indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist again.
+Follow the administration instructions of this medicine exactly as indicated by your doctor.
+If you have any doubts, consult your doctor or pharmacist again.

-Ophthalmic route (in the eye/s).
+Ophthalmic route (in the eye(s)).

 The recommended dose is: